Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 This design runs counter to the dominant pattern in agent engineering, where frameworks such as LangGraph route model outputs through explicit graph nodes with typed edges, and systems like Devin pair multi-step planners with heavy operational infrastructure.
 Claude Code instead gives the model maximum decision latitude within a rich operational harness.
 The engineering complexity exists not to constrain the model's decisions but to enable them.
 This layered architecture, where the model reasons and the harness enforces, raises the question of whether agentic coding tools are converging toward operating-system-like abstractions in which the core loop serves as the kernel and everything else constitutes the OS.

 The design gains additional significance as frontier models converge in practical capability for coding tasks: the quality of the surrounding operational harness becomes the principal differentiator, validating an architecture that invests in infrastructure over decision scaffolding.
 For agent builders, the implication is that investing in deterministic infrastructure such as context management, safety layering, and recovery mechanisms may yield greater reliability gains than adding planning scaffolding around increasingly capable models.
+Recent native-runtime benchmarking gives this otherwise reasoned claim direct empirical support: holding the model fixed and changing only the surrounding harness shifts a single model's score on long-horizon tasks by up to 18 points, with Claude Code and OpenClaw among the harnesses tested~\citep{ding2026wildclawbench}.

+\tierC{} As model capability grows stronger, is the harness still needed for a model like Fable~5 that can read a codebase and fix it on its own?
+The harness serves the five values of \Cref{sec:values:five}, and only one of them, Capability Amplification, is mainly about how capable the model is.
+Within it, the part a stronger model affects is the decision scaffolding, like the planning and control logic that some frameworks wrap around the model to guide and constrain it toward a solution.
+Where the model is already strong, such as in code and mathematics, it reaches a successful solution on its own, so that guidance and constraint are less necessary.